 Learn more here: Conversation Starters.

 This is a great way for students to practice small-talk by pretending that they’re at a cocktail party.
-Often, the best ESL activities replicate real-life and this one does just that.
+Often, the best ESL games or activities replicate real-life and this one does just that.

-You can find out how to use this activity to practice small talk here: The Cocktail Party.
+You can find out how to use this activity here: The Cocktail Party.